Maryland: Roads

-Maryland's Interstate highways include 110 mi of Interstate95 (I-95), which enters the northeast portion of the state, travels through Baltimore, and becomes part of the eastern section of the Capital Beltway to the Woodrow Wilson Bridge.
-I-68 travels 81 mi, connecting the western portions of the state to I-70 at the small town of Hancock.
+Maryland's Interstate highways include 110 mi of I-95, which enters the northeast portion of the state, travels through Baltimore, and becomes part of the eastern section of the Capital Beltway to the Woodrow Wilson Bridge.
+I-68 travels 81 mi, connecting the western portions of the state to I-70 in the small town of Hancock.
 I-70 enters from Pennsylvania north of Hancock and continues east for 93 mi to Baltimore, connecting Hagerstown and Frederick along the way.

 I-83 has 34 mi in Maryland and connects Baltimore to southern central Pennsylvania (Harrisburg and York, Pennsylvania).
 Maryland also has an 11 mi portion of I-81 that travels through the state near Hagerstown.
 I-97, fully contained within Anne Arundel County and the shortest (17.6 mi) one- or two-digit interstate highway in the contiguous US, connects the Baltimore area to the Annapolis area.

 There are also several auxiliary Interstate highways in Maryland.
 Among them are two beltways encircling the major cities of the region: I-695, the McKeldin (Baltimore) Beltway, which encircles Baltimore; and a portion of I-495, the Capital Beltway, which encircles Washington, D.C.
-I-270, which connects the Frederick area with Northern Virginia and the District of Columbia through major suburbs to the northwest of Washington, is a major commuter route and is as wide as fourteen lanes at points.
-I-895, also known as the Harbor Tunnel Thruway, provides an alternate route to I-95 across the Baltimore Harbor.
+I-270, which connects the Frederick area with Northern Virginia and Washington, D.C. through major suburbs to the northwest of Washington, is a major commuter route and is as wide as fourteen lanes at points.
+I-895, also known as the Baltimore Harbor Tunnel Thruway, provides an alternate route to I-95 across Baltimore Harbor.

-Both I-270 and the Capital Beltway were extremely congested; however, the Intercounty Connector (ICC; MD200) has alleviated some congestion over time.
+Both I-270 and the Capital Beltway were extremely congested; however, the Intercounty Connector has alleviated some congestion over time.
 Construction of the ICC was a major part of the campaign platform of former Governor Robert Ehrlich, who was in office from 2003 until 2007, and of Governor Martin O'Malley, who succeeded him.
 I-595, which is an unsigned highway concurrent with US 50/US 301, is the longest unsigned interstate in the country and connects Prince George's County and Washington, D.C. with Annapolis and the Eastern Shore via the Chesapeake Bay Bridge.

 Maryland also has a state highway system that contains routes numbered from 2 through 999, however most of the higher-numbered routes are either unsigned or are relatively short.
 Major state highways include Routes 2 (Governor Ritchie Highway/Solomons Island Road/Southern Maryland Blvd.), 4 (Pennsylvania Avenue/Southern Maryland Blvd./Patuxent Beach Road/St. Andrew's Church Road), 5 (Branch Avenue/Leonardtown Road/Point Lookout Road), 32, 45 (York Road), 97 (Georgia Avenue), 100 (Paul T. Pitcher Memorial Highway), 210 (Indian Head Highway), 235 (Three Notch Road), 295 (Baltimore-Washington Parkway), 355 (Wisconsin Avenue/Rockville Pike/Frederick Road), 404 (Queen Anne Highway/ Shore Highway), and 650 (New Hampshire Avenue).